Quasar Factor Analysis -- An Unsupervised and Probabilistic Quasar Continuum Prediction Algorithm with Latent Factor Analysis: Discussion

 \subsection{Probabilistic Inferences and Impact for Cosmological Measurements}

-In this study, we showed that the accuracy of continuum prediction of QFA can further suppress to the systematic bias of the Ly$\alpha$ power spectrum measurements to $1-3\%$, depending on the redshift (Section~\ref{subsec:pk1d}).
+In this study, we showed that the accuracy of continuum fitting of QFA can further suppress to the systematic bias of the Ly$\alpha$ power spectrum measurements to $1-3\%$, depending on the redshift (Section~\ref{subsec:pk1d}).
 But besides the accurate recovery, perhaps an even more critical innovation of QFA is that it also provides the posterior of the continuum.
-Thus far, most existing continuum-fitting methods only provide a deterministic measurement of the continuum \cite[e.g.,][]{PCA2005, PARIS2011, PCA2018, IQNET2021}.
+Thus far, most existing continuum-fitting methods only provide a deterministic measurement of the continuum \cite[e.g.,][]{PCA2005, PARIS2011, IQNET2021}.
 The classical approach is that, when inferring the cosmology, the uncertainty introduced from the continuum inference is calibrated through synthetic data \cite[e.g.,][]{1DPOWERSPECTRUM2019}.
 However, this approach comes with the danger of biased estimates, especially at the percent level.
 For example, as we have also shown in this study (see Section~\ref{subsec: mock} and Section~\ref{subsec:testOnMock}), any PCA-generated mocks might not capture the full diversity of quasars and may lead to a biased calibration.
+We note that modern PCA methods \cite[e.g.,][]{PCA2018, COMPARE2021} estimate the continuum fitting uncertainty directly from the training and test spectra.

 QFA does not rely on such post-hoc calibration and it provides also the posterior of the continuum prediction.
 The sampling of the posterior continuum is analytic and straightforward.
 In practice, once the posterior distribution of the latent factor ($\mathbf{h}$) is computed (Equation~(\ref{eq:pos_h})), we can then sample the posterior distribution of the latent factor and subsequently the corresponding posterior quasar spectra (Equation~(\ref{eq: cont_model})).
 The probabilistic nature of QFA might prove important for future missions because the posterior can be directly integrated into cosmological measurement pipelines \cite[e.g.,][]{PICCA2020}, leading to a more ab-initio Bayesian uncertainty quantification for cosmological parameters \cite[e.g.,][]{EILERS2017, GERARDI2022, SIMON2022}.